asiryan/EllipticCurves/docs/native-arithmetic.md

 number of candidates per isogeny and throws `NotSupportedException` if exceeded.
 In general descent it bounds the number of covering classes, including the identity.
 `RankComputationOptions` additionally limits counted descent and point-search work.
-An incomplete descent returns no upper bound or Selmer dimension; `Reason` records the limit.
+Reaching the general covering-class limit or `MaxDescentWork` returns no upper bound or Selmer dimension; `Reason` records the limit.
 Exhausting point search preserves already proved bounds.
 Factorization and the initial search for rational 2-torsion remain cancellable but are not capped by these work counters.
 Higher descents and Cassels-Tate pairings are not implemented.

 Native computations, including the torsion divisor helpers, certify their prime